 - other remarks concerning the career or fate of the person

 The original medal issue and medal receipt may also be noted.
 However, most of the cards record medal entitlement rather than the awarding of medals.
-If you want to check whether a person received a medal, you can consult the original medal roll in series WO 329, which should be annotated with pencil ticks.
+If you want to check whether a person received a medal, you can consult the medal rolls (WO 329) which should be annotated with pencil ticks.
 These campaign medal rolls are available online via Ancestry (£).

 Occasionally, the medal card will confirm that the individual did not receive any medals, including many soldiers who went to France after 11 November 1918.
 They thought they were entitled and applied, but had their application refused.